-On 15 December 2006, two bills were passed, one for revising the Basic Law on Education, and the other for elevating the Defence Agency to a full-fledged Ministry of Defence.
+On 15 December 2006, two bills were passed, one for revising the Basic Law on Education, and the other for elevating the Defense Agency to a full-fledged Ministry of Defense.

-On 9 January 2007, the Defence Agency officially became the Ministry of Defence.
+On 9 January 2007, the Defense Agency officially became the Ministry of Defense.

 On 17 January 2007, Abe expressed his intention to revise Japan’s constitution at a LDP general meeting.

 On 26 January 2007, Abe spoke of making a “departure from the post-war regime” in his policy speech.

 On 10 April 2007, the Basic Act on Ocean Policy was enacted.